Oldest football clubs: Czech Republic

-Oldest and second most successful Czech football club is Slavia Prague founded in 1892.
-The club still exists and plays Chance Liga, first division of Czech football.
+The oldest and second most successful Czech football club is Slavia Prague founded in 1892.
+The club still exists and plays in the Chance Liga, the top division of Czech football.

 Croatia

 The oldest still active football club in Croatia is NK Rijeka, formed in 1904 and playing association football at the latest in 1906, currently competing in the first Croatian league.
 HNK Segesta, that plays in the third division, was possibly founded in 1906, but its first recorded match was held in 1909.

 Cyprus

 Anorthosis Famagusta FC founded in 1911 is the oldest club with a football team, however it was a reading club and the football division of the club started in 1929, the same year Omonia Aradippou was founded.
 The now defunct football division of Enosis Neon Trust founded in 1924 is therefore the oldest football club, however the club closed its football division in 1938.
 The oldest surviving football club is therefore APOEL founded in 1926.
 The same year the now defunct Keravnos Strovolou FC was founded.
 The now defunct Pezoporikos Larnaca FC was founded in 1927 first merging to form EPA Larnaca FC in 1930.
 AEL Limassol and Aris Limassol both founded in 1930 and one year after the Anorthosis football division are therefore old clubs as well.
 Olympiakos Nicosia and Digenis Akritas Morphou FC were both subsequently founded in 1931.